panva/node-oidc-provider/docs/README.md

   // Default is - see `ttl` configuration accessTokenTTL?: number,
   // Issued Token Format
-  // Default is - see `formats` configuration accessTokenFormat?: 'opaque' | 'jwt' | 'paseto',
+  // Default is - opaque
+  accessTokenFormat?: 'opaque' | 'jwt' | 'paseto',
-  // JWT Access Token Format (when accessTokenFormat or `formats` resolves to 'jwt')
+  // JWT Access Token Format (when accessTokenFormat is 'jwt')
   // Default is `{ sign: { alg: 'RS256' }, encrypt: false }`
   // Tokens may be signed, signed and then encrypted, or just encrypted JWTs. jwt?: {